June 6, 2023

-We’re all familiar with sick days.
+We all take paid sick days now and then.
 You wake up and something’s not right.
 Perhaps you’ve got a fever, a cough, a splitting migraine, or you can’t get off the toilet.

 But how common are sick days?
-Do you ever wonder if you’re taking too many, or if you take a below average number of sick days?
+Do you ever wonder if you’re taking too many sick days, or if you take a below average number of sick days?

 A Statista study looked at how many sick days people in the US who work or go to college/university took in the previous 12 months.
 They conducted four check-ins – the first and second half of 2020 and 2021.